We ask you, humbly, to help us.

 world were unwilling to take in the

 resultant flood of refugees.
-They were forced to occupy what have become long-term
+They were forced to occupy what became long-term

 camps.
 Two major wars later, Israel had expanded its borders